DwordPtr/Yach-C-/README.md

 Yacht C# User Manual
 ===================

+## Note Potential Employers of DwordPtr or [therighteousloaf](https://github.com/righteousloaf)
+*this isn't part of the original documentation*

+ This was a group a project for a software engineering class; most the good design in this project is the responsibility of Sam aka therighteousloaf.
+I uploaded this project at his request as he hadn't mastered git at the time of this projects completion (he was a physics major pivoting into SE).
+ While I did definitely perform enough work to deserve a good grade in the class, (including this documentation! and testing) I feel the majority of the credit for this apps success should go to him.
+If you're a hiring manager or dev screening Sam, hire him you won't regret it.
+If you're a hiring manager or dev screening for DwordPtr aka Bryan, I am quite confident in my skills and experience, so feel no need try and steal all the credit for this amazing project.

+*now back to the app doc*
 A Bad Boys Entertainment production
 ---

 Yacht C# is a C# implementation of **Milton Bradley**'s **Yahtzee** and is in no way affiliated with the owners of the trademark.
 It is a not for profit implementation for educational purposes only

 Application Start Page
 ---